nogibjj/AfagR_individual_project2/README.md

 ``` bash
 cargo run -- delete
 ```
-Below you can see the result of the command:
+Below you can see the result of the command: We deleted the stcd with NY-09, 2nd row in the table.
+Here we can't see it because we deleted that record.

 ![alt text](delete&read.png)
 ## Testing and Linting
 To run tests and check for linting errors, use the following commands: